Lateral Road: Road safety

 Because much of the geology is unstable, there are frequent slips and landslides, which are aggravated by both summer monsoon and winter snowstorm and frost heave conditions.
 Teams of Indian labourers are housed at work camps in the mountain passes to be dispatched to clear the roads in the event of road blockage.
 The conditions in the work camps are poor, with the workers reduced to breaking rock into gravel on a piece-rate basis when not clearing the roads.
-An international aid project is under way to stabilise the worst sections of the road.
+An international aid project is under way to stabilize the worst sections of the road.
 A major Japanese aid project seeks to replace most of the narrow single track bridges with two-way girder spans capable of carrying heavier traffic.
 There are no stoplights.

 Mountain passes are often closed during winter due to heavy snowfall, shutting off land communication along the Lateral Road.
 During road closures, commercial and public vehicles are prohibited from attempting passes such as Thrumshing La, however private vehicles may proceed at their own risk.
 Blockages at high altitudes must be cleared by both heavy equipment and manual labour.
 At times, clearing crews have considerable difficulty even reaching the pass.

 Along the Lateral Road, there are many sheer drops of thousands of feet at the roadside, notably around Thrumshing La.
 Because of the many hazards and frequently dangerous conditions, the Government of Bhutan has approved and begun constructing a bypass to the Lateral Road around Thrumshing La as part of its Tenth Five Year Plan.
 The bypass will cut travel time, distance, and danger by avoiding Thrumshing La.
 The new route is expected to shorten travel time between Shingkhar village (Ura Gewog, Bumthang) and Gorgan (Menbi Gewog, Lhuntse) by 100 km and 3 hours.
-The new road construction met with fierce opposition by environmentalists; the government has chosen to proceed with construction nonetheless.
+The new road construction was met with fierce opposition by environmentalists; but the government chose to proceed with construction nonetheless.